Application

 Students can enrol regardless of the outcome of the test.
 Students who achieve an overall score lower than 20/50 in the first three sections and score less than 12/30 in the section ""Reading comprehension and knowledge of the Italian language"" will be assigned additional learning requirements (OFA, from the Italian Obblighi Formativi Aggiuntivi) to fill their learning gaps.
 Additional learning requirements must be fulfilled within the first year of the programme by attending remedial courses organised by the University.
 For an overview of remedial activities and the consequences of failing to meet the OFA, please visit the programme website.

-· By taking a placement test offered by the University Language Centre (SLAM) between October and December of the first year (or in January for single-cycle programmes).
-Students who fail the test will be required to take a SLAM course.
+- by taking a placement test administered by the University Language Centre (SLAM) between October and January of the first year.
+Students who do not pass the test will be required to attend a language course offered by SLAM.

-The placement test is mandatory for all those who do not hold a valid certificate attesting to B2 or higher level.
+The placement test is compulsory for all students who do not already hold a valid certificate.

-Those who have not taken the placement test by the end of January or fail the end-of-course exam six times must obtain the necessary certification privately in order to fulfil the OFA and sit the English exam.
+Students who do not take the placement test by the end of December (January for single-cycle courses), or who fail the end-of-course test after six attempts, must obtain a language certificate privately in order to fulfil the OFA and sit the English exam.

 Further information